automatecloud/docker-ee-demos/runbooks/Docker Trusted Registry.md

-# Docker Trusted Registry Runbook
+# Docker Trusted Registry - Default Demo Runbook
 This file describes the default step by step runbook to do a demo of Docker Trusted Registry

 ## Version
-This runbook was tested with Docker Trusted Registry 2.4.0 (November 2017).
+This runbook was tested with Docker Trusted Registry 2.4.1 (last checked 9th of January 2017).

 ## Preparation steps

 To be able to do this demo you need to do the following configuration steps with your Docker Trusted Registry installation upfront:

-* Create restricted users
+* TBD

 You could also use the following configuration script to create a default configuration for demo.